sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/03_map_method.md

 ### Transforming Arrays with `map()`

+The map() method passes each element of the array on which it is invoked to the function you specify and returns an array containing the values returned by your function.

+The `map()` method creates a new array populated with the results of calling a provided function on every element in the array.

 The `map()` method allows you to transform an array by applying a callback function to each element.
 This method returns a **new array** where each element has been transformed based on the function provided, without modifying the original array.

 ```js